 What are the office hours at the church?

-Starting the Tuesday after Labor Day, parish offices are open Monday through Thursday, 8:30am – 5:00pm and 8:30am – 3:00pm on Fridays.
-Summer hours (from the Tuesday after Memorial Day through the Friday before Labor Day) are Monday though Thursdays 9:00am - 4:00pm and 9:00am - 3:00pm on Fridays.
+Starting the Tuesday after Labor Day, parish offices are open Monday through Thursday, 8:30AM-5PM and 8:30AM-3PM on Fridays.
+Summer hours (from the Tuesday after Memorial Day through the Friday before Labor Day) are Monday though Thursdays 9AM-4PM and 9AM-3PM on Fridays.
 The staff is eager to assist you.
-A complete listing of the clergy, vestry and staff is available here; phone numbers and links to e-mail addresses are noted.
+A complete listing of the clergy, vestry and staff as well as contact info is available by clicking HERE

 When are worship services?